Supreme Court of Sri Lanka: History

 A fire occurred at the building it was housed in on 15 December 2020 that was later doused by firefighters.

 Composition

-Size of the Court
+Size of the court

-The court consists of the Chief Justice of Sri Lanka and not less than six and not more than sixteen other judges, appointed by the President, upon the President's recommendation for such appointment to the Constitutional Council is approved by the Council.
+The Supreme Court consists of the chief justice and not fewer than six and not more than sixteen other judges, as stipulated in Article 119 of the Constitution of Sri Lanka.
+The court was expanded to its current size on 29 October 2020 through the Twentieth Amendment to the Constitution.
+Previously, it comprised the chief justice and a maximum of ten other judges.

-The Chief Justice, The Justices of the Supreme Court and The Justices of the Court of Appeal are addressed as "Your Lordship" and receive the title "The Honourable Justice".

 Appointment and confirmation

 The President of Sri Lanka is responsible for the appointment and removal of all the judges of the Supreme Court.
 The Supreme Court judges are appointed with the advice and consent of the Constitutional Council.
 From 3 October 2001 until 2011, with the 17th Amendment, the Constitutional Council had the task of advising the President on the appointment of judges.
 If the appointment is for a period less than fourteen days, this requirement will not apply.
 The Justices are not allowed to hold any other office without the consent of the Constitution or the President.

 In the discharge of its functions relating to the appointment of judges of the Courts, the Council may obtain the views of the Chief Justice and of the Attorney General.